switchupcb/copygen/README.md

 #### Templates

 Templates can be created using **Go** to customize the generated code.
 The `copygen` generator uses the `package generator` `Header(*models.Generator)` to generate header code and `Function(*models.Function)` to generate code for each function.
 As a result, these _(package generator with functions)_ are **required** for your templates to work.
 View [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/function.go) and [models.Function](https://github.com/switchupcb/copygen/blob/main/cli/models/function.go) for context on the parameters passed to each function.
-Templates are interpreted by [yaegi](https://github.com/traefik/yaegi) which currently has limitations on module imports.
+Templates are interpreted by [yaegi](https://github.com/traefik/yaegi) which currently has limitations on module imports: As a result, **templates are temporarily unsupported.**

 #### Convert